Instant Pot One Pot Red Beans & Rice Recipe

-Today is the first of my series of Electric Pressure Cooker Recipes that I am making for dinner at our Beach Vacation.
-When we want to eat in our hotel room to save on our vacation budget, I make sure I pack my electric pressure cooker.
+This recipe is the first of my series of Instant Pot – electric pressure cooker recipes that I am making for dinner at our Beach Vacation.
+When we want to eat in our hotel room to save on our vacation budget, I make sure I pack my Instant Pot.
 You can throw all the ingredients for this meal in the pressure cooker, set the time for 6 minutes and forget it.
 Without any fuss, you can have a fabulous Red Bean and Rice dinner packed with protein and veggies.

 The Original Recipe that Can be Modified